By Danielle DeSimone

 5. Members of the California National Guard Evacuate and Rescue Hundreds Trapped by Wildfires

-In September 2020, the fourth largest wildfire and the largest single source wildfire in California history blazed to life and burned until the end of December, fourth months later.
+In September 2020, the fifth (then fourth) largest wildfire and the largest single source wildfire in California history blazed to life and burned until the end of December, fourth months later.
 The Creek Fire, as it was called, destroyed hundreds of homes and required the evacuation of hundreds more residents.

 Luckily, thanks to the California Department of Forestry and Fire Protection and the California National Guard, there was not a single casualty.
 This is especially impressive given the scale of the fire and the conditions in which National Guard members worked under on one particular night in September 2020 to save residents trapped by the fire.